 Figure 14.
-Short-period focal mechanism solutions for 146 small to M < 5.0 events in the Tahoe/Truckee region.
+Short-period focal mechanism solutions for 146 events with M < 5.0 in the Tahoe/Truckee region.
 Events are sized according to magnitude and colored by depth.
 Quaternary fault and fold database for the United States shown by thin black lines (USGS et al., 2006).